 What to see at Ursa Beach?

-The first time I went to Praia da Ursa, I cried… and it happens almost every time I come here.
-Ursa Beach is my happy place, thanks to its outstanding beauty!
-Nothing beats the sun on my face and my toes in the sand!
+The first time we went to Praia da Ursa, I cried… and it happens almost every time I come here.
+Ursa Beach is our happy place, thanks to its outstanding beauty!
+Nothing beats the sun on our face and my toes in the sand!
 Eventually, you can see the rocks and rugged cliffs along the Atlantic Ocean when you arrive at the trail.
 Prepare to be mesmerised!

 By public transportation